lzdrojewski/cat_herder/README.md

 ## What to Do When You Get a Message From Me
 I don't expect you to respond to everything in real-time, but I expect you to close the loop on everything we open in a timely manner.
 If it's on my plate, I will do the same.
 I get frustrated when I have to ask about something twice or ask about something that we've agreed you should have come back to me with.
-I like fast turnaround and acknowledgement on written communications like a "got it" or "on it" type acknowledgement, so I know things we're discussing are moving.
-I tend to send FYIs to keep you in the loop.
-Unless you have a simple question that can't be discussed on other forums, there's no need to reply.
 If you're CC'ed, I'm not expecting you to reply, but it's perfectly acceptable that you choose to do so.
 Just be conscious that you're jumping on someone else's conversation.

 ## Decision-Making Guide